Course Catalog

 5 units

 Provides an introduction to Spanish in the borderlands through linguistic, sociocultural, historical and critical lenses.
 Explores issues of language maintenance and loss, hybridity and conflict, linguistic variation and identity, as well as hegemony and resistance within the context of the borderlands.
-Prerequisite(s): SPAN 6.
+Prerequisite(s): SPAN 6 or placement by assessment.

 SPAN 190A